|

-BIOGRAPHY |
+BIOGRAPHY

-Swedish tenor Michael Weinius is one of the most sought-after dramatic tenors.
+The Swedish tenor Michael Weinius is one of the most sought-after dramatic tenors.

 As TRISTAN he also succeeded in Peter Sellar’s successful production “Tristan und Isolde” with the Los Angeles Philharmonic Orchestra under the musical direction of Gustavo Dudamel.

-2023 he also portrays TRISTAN at the Opéra National de Paris, with the Radio Symphony Orchestra Prague and the German Symphony Orchestra Berlin.
-As SIEGFRIED he returns to the Deutsche Oper am Rhein and also sings this very role at the Riga Cesis Art Festival.
-Future engagements take him a.o. as TRISTAN to the Deutsche Oper Berlin.
-He sings the GURRELIEDER with the Radio Symphony Orchestra Prague and Beethoven’s 9th symphony with the Tokyo Philharmonic Orchestra.
-Besides, he makes his debut as TANNHÄUSER and OTELLO in 2024.
+In 2023 he also portrayed TRISTAN at the Opéra National de Paris, with the Radio Symphony Orchestra Prague and the German Symphony Orchestra Berlin.
+As SIEGFRIED he returns to the Deutsche Oper am Rhein and also sang this very role at the Riga Cesis Art Festival.
+He performed the ‘Gurreleider’ with the Prague Radio Symphony Orchestra and Mahler’s DAS LIED VON DER ERDE with the Malmö Symphony Orchestra.
+He is HERODES in concerts of ‘Salome’ at the Palau de la Música de València.
+In 2024 he makes his debuts as TANNHÄUSER and OTELLO.

 A celebrated Wagner singer, Michael excels for his interpretations of SIEGFRIED in “Siegfried” and “Götterdämmerung”, SIEGMUND, TRISTAN, PARSIFAL or LOHENGRIN.
 Other prestigious roles include SAMSON (Samson et Dalila), MAO (Nixon in China), LACA (Jenufa), DON JOSÉ (Carmen) and the title roles in PETER GRIMES and OTELLO.